JerrryNie/JerrryNie.github.io/_pages/cv.md

 {% include base_path %}

+You can also download my [CV](https://github.com/JerrryNie/jerrrynie.github.io/blob/master/files/CV.pdf) in PDF.

 Education
 ======
-* B.S. in School of Computer Science and Technology, Beijing Institute of Technology, 2020
+* B.S. in School of Computer Science and Technology, Beijing Institute of Technology, _Sept.
+2016 - Jun.
+2020_
-* M.S. in School of Computer Science and Technology, Beijing Institute of Technology, 2023 (expected)
+* M.S. in School of Computer Science and Technology, Beijing Institute of Technology, _Sept.
+2020 - present_

 <!---
 Work experience